Skip to main content

 The Foundation relies on investment returns to fund the grants and operational support budgets each year, making investment strategy critically important.

-Our key driver as a Trust in perpetuity is to protect our endowment, or pūtea, and yet still derive sufficient income from our investments to continue granting for the current generations and investing for future generations.
+Our key driver as a Trust in perpetuity is to protect and grow our endowment, or pūtea, to derive sufficient income from our investments to continue granting for the current generations and investing for future generations.

 Our investment strategy is formed around two key objectives: